 Of course, your browser is yours.
-You have the ability to control what it does—you could even disable all images entirely and browse the web without ever downloading an image.
+You have the ability to control what it does—you could even disable all images entirely and browse the web in text format, if you want.
 You could disable Flash entirely and never watch videos online.
 You could use a text-mode browser like w3m in the terminal instead of using a graphical browser.
+But do you?

 - › Is Tor Really Anonymous and Secure?

 - › What Is Browser Fingerprinting, and How Can You Block It?

 - › You Can Wash Your Motherboard In a Dishwasher (But You Probably Shouldn’t)